stephenslab/mashr/README.md

 The methods use Empirical Bayes methods to estimate patterns of similarity among conditions, and then exploit those patterns of similarity among conditions to improve accuracy of effect estimates.
-See [Urbut et al][mashr-paper] for details of the model and methods.
+See [Urbut et al][mash-paper] for details of the model and methods.

 Note that this R package is a refactoring of the code originally used to generate the results for the manuscript.
 The original package code is